+Employers are responsible to ensure each employee is acclimatized to their work environment.
 Workers that are exposed to hot work environments, readily show signs of distress and discomfort, such as increased core temperatures and heart rates, headache or nausea, and other symptoms of heat exhaustion.
 The employer must observe all employees closely during heat waves.
 Employers must create and implement an acclimatization plan to include:

-- (a) Gradually increase exposure time in hot environmental conditions over a period of 7 to 14 days. - (b) For new workers, the schedule must be no more than 20% of the usual duration of work in the hot environment on day 1 and a no more than 20% increase on each additional day. - (c) For workers who have had previous experience with the job, the acclimatization regimen must be no more than 50% of the usual duration of work in the hot environment on day 1, 60% on day 2, 80% on day 3, and 100% on day 4. - (d) Supervisors must ensure that employees, once acclimatized, acclimatization is maintain by following the recommendations in Mandatory Appendix A (4)
+- (a) Gradually increase exposure time in hot environmental conditions over a period of 7 to 14 days. - (b) For new workers, the schedule should be no more than 20% of the usual duration of work in the hot environment on day 1 and a no more than 20% increase on each additional day. - (c) For workers who have had previous experience with the job, the acclimatization regimen should be no more than 50% of the usual duration of work in the hot environment on day 1, 60% on day 2, 80% on day 3, and 100% on day 4. - (d) The time required for non-physically fit individuals to develop acclimatization is about 50% greater than for the physically fit